willholmeswastaken/dsa-challenges/blog/_posts/remove-items.md

 What they are asking for here is the following:

-1. Return the count of items that do not equal val.
+1. Return the `count` of `items` that do not equal `val`.
-2. Place the items that do not equal val to the beginning of the array.
+2. Place the `items` that do not equal `val` to the **beginning** of the array.
-3. Don't be concerend about what the val items look like.
+3. Don't be concerend about what the `val` items look like.

 Do not:

 1. Create a new array and do funky manipulation.
-This is a test to get you to solve the problem inline with a big O of O(1) in space.
-Which means no new variables that could hold x items.
+This is a test to get you to solve the problem inline with a big O of `O(1)` in space.
+Which means no new variables that could hold `x` items.

 ### Approaching the problem

 We will want to create a function that has the following:

-1. A value to hold k which we need to return at the end, but will also act as our pointer to move items to.
+1. A value to hold `k` which we need to return at the end, but will also act as our pointer to move items to.
-2. A for loop to iterate the array.
+2. A for loop to iterate the `array`.
-3. An if statement to check if the item is not equal to val.
+3. An if statement to check if the item is not equal to `val`.
-   1. A reassignment of the item to position k and increment k.
+   1. A reassignment of the item to position `k` and increment `k`.
-4. return k.
+4. return `k`.

-Remember, they are looking to inline array manipulation and the result of how many vals don't equal val.
+Remember, they are looking to inline array manipulation and the result of how many vals don't equal `val`.

 ### Examples: